Hamza1807/CodeAlpha_Age_Calculator/README.md

 # CodeAlpha_Age_Calculator
-hi my name is hamza and i have made the changes in your repo
+hi my name is hamza and i have made the CHANGES IN your repo